Ultraegern/kiwisdr-conf/README.md

 # Overview
 This repository installs and configues:
-* Nginx as a TLS endpoint, webserver for static files, and a proxy for everything else
+* Nginx as a webserver for static files, proxy for OpenWebRX and Backend, and TLS middleware.
-* [KiwiClient](https://github.com/jks-prv/kiwiclient) for recording from the KiwiSDR
+* [KiwiClient](https://github.com/jks-prv/kiwiclient) for recording from the KiwiSDR.
-* Rust + Actix Web as a webserver for exposing KiwiClient as a REST api
+* Rust + Actix Web as a webserver for exposing KiwiClient as a REST api.
-* Html + CSS + Typescript as a web based frontend to KiwiClient
+* Html + CSS + Typescript as a web based frontend to KiwiClient.
 ### Compatability
 Oficial KiwiSDR firmware .img files are [here](http://kiwisdr.com/quickstart/index.html#id-dload).
 Only works with Debian 11 based KiwiSDR firmware, not Debian 9 based.